sebastianbergmann/php-invoker/README.md

-# PHP_Invoker
+# php-invoker

-`PHP_Invoker` is an utility class for invoking callables with a timeout.
+`php-invoker` provides the means to invoke a callable with a timeout.

 ## Installation